barnscott/newworkspaceshortcut-barnix.io/README.md

 # New Workspace Shortcut extension for Gnome Desktop

+## TLDR
+This shortcut can:
+- Use a shortcut to move a window to a new and empty workspace on the right of your current workspace: `Meta-Key + Alt + Shift + n`
+- Use a shortcut to move an entire workspace left or right of the current workspace: `ALT+Left` <or> `ALT+Right`

 ## Purpose

 This extension provides a shortcut that will move the active window to a new workspace that is to the right of the current workspace.